Inelastic collision: Perfectly inelastic collision

 where μ is the reduced mass and u_{rel} is the relative velocity of the bodies before collision.
 With time reversed we have the situation of two objects pushed away from each other, e.g. shooting a projectile, or a rocket applying thrust (compare the derivation of the Tsiolkovsky rocket equation).

 Partially inelastic collisions

-Partially inelastic collisions are the most common form of collisions in the real world.
-In this type of collision, the objects involved in the collisions do not stick, but some kinetic energy is still lost.
-Friction, sound and heat are some ways the kinetic energy can be lost through partial inelastic collisions.
+Partially inelastic collisions are the most common type of collisions in the real world (except for elementary particles).
+In partially inelastic collisions, the objects involved in the collisions do not stick, but some kinetic energy is still lost.
+Friction, sound and heat are some ways that kinetic energy can be lost in partially inelastic collisions.